vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE country = 'China';
 ```

-Now it's your turn to practice using `WHERE`!
+Now it's your turn to practice using `WHERE` with text values!

 **Note: in PostgreSQL (the version of SQL we're using), you must use single quotes with `WHERE`.**